tydingsl/csci-201.github.io/src/chapter12FundamentalDataTypes.md

 JavaScript has a data type named `number` that implements IEEE 754 double-precision floating point numbers.
 Examples of literal `number` values are `5`, `75.0`, and `3.14`.

 Many PLs have multiple numeric types.
-Often, integer (whole number) values are encoded differently from numbers with a decimal point[^*].
+Often, integer (whole number) values are encoded differently from numbers with a decimal point<sup>*</sup>.

 In addition, many PLs provide multiple integer types and/or multiple decimal-point types.
 The PL may allow the programmer to choose signed or unsigned types.
 It may also provide encodings of different lengths to allow tradeoffs between memory usage and data range.
 For example, a PL might provide two integer types: 16-bit and 32-bit.
 The 16-bit type would be preferred due to its smaller memory size, unless the programmer needs to work with values that would overflow 16 bits.
 The 32-bit integer is available to accommodate the larger range of values.